 - Save changes

 A word of caution: sometimes the cheap flights found by some of these carriers are “mistake fares” or prices that were put into the airline system by mistake.
-In some cases the airline may not honor the flight and end up cancelling the flight and refunding your money.
-If a deal seems too good be true, then wait on booking any non-refundable parts of your travels (trains, Airbnb, tours, etc.) for a week or so.
+In some cases, the airline may not honor the flight and end up canceling the flight and refunding your money.
+If a deal seems too good to be true, then wait on booking any non-refundable parts of your travels (trains, Airbnb, tours, etc.) for a week or so.
 If the airline is going to cancel the trip, they will do it relatively soon after the prices were announced.

 Credit Card Points